LowellInstruments/ddh_new/docs/source/hw-build.rst

 In your DDH, open the screensaver settings and completely disable it.
 Yes, you need to install a screensaver in order to disable the screensaver settings.

+In your DDH, open ``/etc/resolv.conf`` as root and edit it so it only has the following content:

+    # resolv.conf, protect this with 'chattr +i' to prevent interfaces changing it
+    nameserver 8.8.8.8
+    nameserver 8.8.4.4

 In your DDH, obtain and install the cell and GPS script from SixFab.
 DDH uses a `hat` so during the installer you will probably choose an option such as `6: 3G/4G Base HAT` in the `ttyUSB3` port.
 You will also need to specify your SIM carrier, such as `wireless.twilio.com` and that it `does NOT need a user and password`.
 Finally, you say YES to enable `auto connect/reconnect service at R.Pi boot up?`.